Alabama Butterfly Atlas

 Host and Nectar Plants

-Swamp Sawgrass (Cladium jamaicense) is the primary host plant for Palatka Skipper and has been documented as a host in Alabama.
+Swamp Sawgrass (Cladium jamaicense) is the primary host for Palatka Skipper and has been documented as their host in Alabama.
 Note that this tall, tough-leafed plant is actualy a sedge rather than a grass.
 Its saw-toothed leaf blades are formidable.

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.